 Remitly is a money transfer service that offers two ways to send money to Thailand: bank transfers or cash pickups.

-- exchange rate fees
+- Exchange rate fees

-You can also use Remitly to schedule a cash pickup at one of the two following banks in Thailand:
+You can also use Remitly to schedule a cash pickup at one of the following banks in Thailand:

-- SiamCommercial Bank
+- Siam Commercial Bank

-- Kiatnakin Bank
+- Krung Thai Bank

 Others